 Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!
+In this article we’re sharing some of our favorite things to do with the dogs when we’re visiting Palm Springs.

 Top 10 Dog Friendly Things to Do in Palm Springs, CA

-Top 10 in Pet Friendly Palm Springs
+Top 10 In Pet Friendly Palm Springs

-1. Go for Coffee at Koffi
+1. Start With Coffee At Koffi

-There are loads of great coffee shops with pet friendly patios around Palm Springs, but we fell in love with the view from the patio at Koffi (1700 S Camino Real).
+There are loads of great coffee shops with pet friendly patios around Palm Springs.
+But we fell in love with the view from the patio at Koffi (1700 S Camino Real).
 The friendly atmosphere, great selection of baked goods and snacks, free WiFi, and fantastic coffee made this a fun place to hang out.

 Pet friendly patio at Koffi in Palm Springs, CA

-2. Take a Hike at Mission Creek Preserve
+2. Take A Hike At Mission Creek Preserve

 Pack a picnic and take a short drive south on the Pines to Palms Highway (Hwy 74).
 The road twists and turns its way to a scenic overlook where the entire Coachella Valley stretches below you.